HEIG-VD-S3-PW/DAI-LAB-03/README.md

   -V, --version   Print version information and exit.

 Commands:
-  Client  Start the client to connect to the streaming server.
+  Client  Start the client to connect to the video manager server.
   Server  Start the server to accept remote connections

 Credits: Tristan Baud, Arno Tribolet and Mathieu Emery